 2016 has seen deadly violence continue to impact Iraqi civilians on a daily basis.
 This has been most significant this year in the northern city of Mosul and surrounding areas in Ninewa province under the control of Islamic State (IS), where it has carried out thousands of killings and executions.
 At the same time, the region has been under almost constant bombardment by US-Coalition and Iraqi government forces seeking to oust IS.
 Baghdad and its surroundings, even while not an area of direct conflict between IS and government forces, has witnessed daily attacks by roadside bombs, shootings and executions, as well as occasional mass casualty bombings.
 Civilians in Iraq, whether in contested war zones or not, have continued to lose their lives at levels similar to those that have characterised Iraq since mid-2013.

-1These figures are taken from the higher number in IBC’s range, and for December 2016 use IBC's preliminary figures.
-Both these and the lower end of IBC’s range tend to be exceeded over time.
+1These figures are taken from the higher number in IBC’s range.
+Both this and the lower figure tend to be exceeded over time.

 2"Reductions" in this context an abstract concept, as deaths are cumulative and their number can only increase.
 Reported reductions are to the rate at which deaths accumulated in a given place and period.
 Every life lost represents an increase in their absolute number.